-With the real-time insight into the curing process, the contractor could optimize the time of the post-tensioning.
+With real-time insight into the curing process, the contractor could optimize the time of the post-tensioning.
 Based on the monitored data, the CCL team is confident that the required strength has been reached and that they can start with the post-tensioning without any risk of damage.

 CCL could reduce the number of additional test specimens they cast and save manual work and time, while real-time insight is provided.

-Overall, CCL uses Maturix as a tool to improve the project management on-site, as they can optimize their schedule based on real-time measurements.
+Overall, CCL uses Maturix as a tool to improve project management on-site, as they can optimize their schedule based on real-time measurements.
 As they are specialized in the time-sensitive post-tensioning method, they save a lot of manual work otherwise needed to gain insight into the curing process.

-CCL, expert in post-tensioning to cut down material cost in large projects, focuses on delivering innovation and quality.
+CCL, an expert in post-tensioning to cut down material costs in large projects, focuses on delivering innovation and quality.
 They specialized in engineering techniques for the best results and with their 80 years of experience with sites on five continents, their expertise has helped them to create iconic construction projects across the globe.